nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 To open a copy of an image, drag and drop the object into your application (you can drag and drop multiple items at one time).

-To download a copy of an asset from Nuxeo CC Connector, click the blue download arrow to the right of the thumbnail to begin the download process.
+To download a copy of an asset from Nuxeo CC connector, click the blue download arrow to the right of the thumbnail to begin the download process.
 For more information, see Download Options in [Preferences section](#preferences).

 **While you can search and open from the search tab, you cannot save directly into the repository from search.
 You must first navigate to where you want the content to be saved using the Browse tab, then you can save the content.**

 #### Browse Tab